benste/GraphRAGZen/docs/source/graphzen_ideology/index.rst

 - It does not modifying global variables.
 - It does not mutate input.
-- If no LLM is not used in a function, the same output is guaranteed for the same input.
+- If no LLM is used in a function, the same output is guaranteed for the same input.
     - If an LLM is used this no longer holds (hence semi-pure)

 All function inputs are organized according to: